SlickTorpedo/wayzee-gateway/README.md

 IF YOU WANT TO CHANGE THAT, YOU WILL NEED TO MODIFY CEARTAIN FILES

-For help, contact Slick#7454 on discord :)
+For help, click here: https://discord.gg/tN7AX9m8mS

 All credit for the billing module goes to Mubeen